Best practices: Delta Lake

 - Overwriting a table is much faster because it doesn’t need to list the directory recursively or delete any files.

 - The old version of the table still exists.
-If you delete the wrong table you can easily retrieve the old data using Time Travel.
+If you delete the wrong table you can easily retrieve the old data using time travel.
+See Work with Delta Lake table history.

 - It’s an atomic operation.
 Concurrent queries can still read the table while you are deleting the table.